 Although their use is declining, dolmushes still operate within cities, and between cities and nearby towns and villages—in short, anywhere where small-vehicle shared transport makes sense.
 You may find them operating from suburbs into the city for big football (soccer) matches, or from a railroad station to a nearby beach.

-Small cities and country towns may have a dolmush/minibus terminal as well as an inter-city bus terminal.
-Sometimes they’re the same place, sometimes not.
+Small cities and country towns may have a dolmuş/minibus terminal as well as an inter-city bus terminal.
+Sometimes they’re in the same place, sometimes not.
 Larger cities may have several dolmush terminals in different parts of the city.

-Fares are usually about TL3 within a city.
-City-to-village routes, which tend to be longer, may have higher fares but still far less than a private taxi (though usually a bit more than city bus fare.)
+Fares vary depending on location, but typically cost the same as a one-way fare on other forms of transportation (bus, metro, tram, etc.) City-to-village routes, which tend to be longer, may have higher fares but still far less than a private taxi (though usually a bit more than city bus fare.)

 In big cities, dolmush route systems tend to be many and varied, and meaningful only to local residents.
 Signboards in the front window of the car or minibus, or atop the vehicle, indicate the destination and usually a few of the major points along the route.